Carl Fallberg

-Carl Robert Fallberg (September 11, 1915 – May 9, 1996) was a writer/cartoonist for animated feature films and T.V. cartoons for Disney Studios, Hanna-Barbera, and Warner Brothers.
+Carl Robert Fallberg (September 11, 1915 – May 9, 1996) was a writer and cartoonist known for his work on animated feature films and TV cartoons for Disney Studios, Hanna-Barbera, and Warner Brothers.
 He also wrote comic books for Dell Comics, Western Publishing, and Gold Key Comics.

 Early life

-Carl Robert Fallberg was born in Cleveland, Tennessee on 11 September 1915 to Carl Fallberg (Sr.), and Gunhild Fallberg (née Sjöstedt), who both taught music at the Centenary College Conservatory in Cleveland, Tennessee from 1910 to 1917.
-Carl was the middle child of three, with an older sister Lisa Lina "Dixie" and younger sister Elinor Faith.
-The family moved to Chicago, and in 1930 his mother died, leaving Carl and his two sisters motherless for several years.
+Carl Robert Fallberg was born in Cleveland, Tennessee on September 11, 1915, to Carl Fallberg (Sr.) and Gunhild Fallberg (née Sjöstedt), who taught music at the Centenary College Conservatory in Cleveland, Tennessee from 1910 to 1917.
+Carl was the middle of three children, with an older sister, Lisa Lina "Dixie," and a younger sister, Elinor Faith.
+The family moved to Chicago, and in 1930, his mother died.

 Carl attended Nicholas Senn High School in Chicago, Illinois.
-In 1934, Carl sent a letter with samples of his gag ideas and artwork to Walt Disney asking for employment.
-On the third try, he was offered a job and started to work for Walt Disney Studios in 1935 (then located at 2719 Hyperion Avenue in Hollywood, California.)
+In 1934, he sent a letter with samples of his gag ideas and artwork to Walt Disney, seeking employment.
+On his third attempt, he was offered a job and began working for Walt Disney Studios in 1935 (then located at 2719 Hyperion Avenue in Hollywood, California).

-Carl and his sister Elinor (1923-2014) lived in rooming house at 3021 Angus Street, just a few blocks from the Hyperion Studios.
-It was there he meet his future wife, Becky Dorner, the daughter of the family who owned the rooming house.
-During World War II, his sister Elinor and his future wife Becky worked at Disney Studios while Carl was serving in the U.S. Marines at Quantico, Virginia as part of the Marine Corps film unit.
+Carl and his sister Elinor (1923-2014) lived in a rooming house at 3021 Angus Street, a few blocks from the Hyperion Studios.
+There, he met his future wife, Becky Dorner, the daughter of the family who owned the rooming house.
+During World War II, Elinor and Becky worked at Disney Studios while Carl served in the U.S. Marines at Quantico, Virginia as part of the Marine Corps film unit.

-Becky and Carl were married at First Unitarian Church in Los Angeles, California on July 14, 1945 and had one child, Carla Larissa Fallberg, born in 1955.
-Becky continued to work for Disney Studios, eventually becoming the Manager of the Ink and Paint Department while Carl went on to work as a writer/cartoonist freelancing for Disney, Hanna Barbera, and several other cartoon studios and comic book publishers.
+Becky and Carl married at the First Unitarian Church in Los Angeles, California, on July 14, 1945, and had one child, Carla Larissa Fallberg, born in 1955.
+Becky continued to work for Disney Studios, eventually becoming the Manager of the Ink and Paint Department, while Carl worked as a freelance writer and cartoonist for Disney, Hanna Barbera, and several other cartoon studios and comic book publishers companies.

 Professional cartoonist

+Fiddletown & Copperopolis

-Carl had a lifelong passion for the "narrow gauge" railroad lines connecting the mountain mining towns of Colorado.
-This love of narrow gauge railroads in early mining communities was expressed through his cartoon drawings published in his Fiddletown & Copperopolis comic strip which appeared in Railroad Magazine.
-During the early 1980s, Carl compiled all his Fiddletown and Copperopolis cartoons into a book.
-The resulting "Fiddletown and Copperopolis - The life and times of an uncommon carrier" was published in 1985.
+Fallberg's love of narrow-gauge railroads in early mining communities was expressed through his cartoon drawings published in his Fiddletown & Copperopolis gag strip, which appeared in Railroad Magazine.
+A compilation of his Fiddletown and Copperopolis cartoons was first published as a book"Fiddletown and Copperopolis - The life and times of an uncommon carrier" in 1960 by Hungerford Press.
+Subsequent editions were published by Heimburger House in 1985, 1998, and 2003.

-From his early days at Disney, Carl shared his enthusiasm for Colorado's narrow gauge railroads with Ward Kimball and the Grizzly Flats Railroad, and brought the theme to numerous comic books he wrote, such as the Mickey Mouse story "The Vanishing Railroad".
+From his early days at Disney, Carl shared his enthusiasm for Colorado's narrow-gauge railroads with Ward Kimball and the Grizzly Flats Railroad, and incorporated the theme into some comic stories he wrote, such as the Mickey Mouse story "The Vanishing Railroad".

 Carl Fallberg was a member of the Animation Guild I.A.T.S.E.
 Local 839.